EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 ## Case study: hyperparameter search {#keras-hyperparameter}

-So far in all our deep learning models, we have only used one configuration of hyperparameters.
+\index{models!tuning}So far in all our deep learning models, we have only used one configuration of hyperparameters.
 Sometimes we want to try different hyperparameters out and find what works best for our model like we did in Sections \@ref(mlregressionfull) and \@ref(mlclassificationfull) using the **tune** package.
 We can use the [**tfruns**](https://tensorflow.rstudio.com/tools/tfruns/overview/) package to run multiple Keras models and compare the results.

 This workflow will be a little different than what we have seen in the book so far since we will have to create a `.R` file that contains the necessary modeling steps and then use that file to fit multiple models.
 Such an example file named `cnn-spec.R` used for the following models is available [on GitHub](https://raw.githubusercontent.com/EmilHvitfeldt/smltar/master/cnn-spec.R).
 The first thing we need to do is specify what hyperparameters we want to vary.
 By convention, this object is named `FLAGS` and it is created using the `flags()` function.
 For each parameter we want to tune, we add a corresponding `flag_*()` function, which can be `flag_integer()`, `flag_boolean()`, `flag_numeric()`, or `flag_string()` depending on what we need to tune.